 larvae in July and August

 As specified under euryalus (info provided by Cotinis)

-Larvae feed on a number of trees and shrubs, including Red Alder (Alnus rubra), birch, Antelope Bitterbrush (Purshia tridentata), buckthorn (Rhamnus), Buffaloberry (Sheperdia canadensis), Ceanothus species, cherry (Prunus spp.), gooseberry (Ribes), Hardhack (Spiraea douglasii), hazel, Madrone (Arbutus menziesii), manzanita (Arctostaphylos), Mountain Mahogany (Cercocarpus betuloides), Mountain Maple (Acer glabrum), rose (Rosa spp.), Saskatoon Serviceberry (Amelanchier alnifolia), willow (Salix), and occasionally Douglas-fir (Pseudotsuga menziesii).
+Larvae feed on a number of trees and shrubs, including Red Alder (Alnus rubra), birch, Antelope Bitterbrush (Purshia tridentata), buckthorn (Rhamnus), Buffaloberry (Sheperdia canadensis), Ceanothus species, cherry (Prunus spp.), gooseberry (Ribes), Hardhack (Spiraea douglasii), hazel, Madrone (Arbutus menziesii), manzanita (Arctostaphylos), Mountain Mahogany (Cercocarpus betuloides), Mountain Maple (Acer glabrum), rose (Rosa spp.), Saskatoon Serviceberry (Amelanchier alnifolia), willow (Salix), and conifers, esp.
+Douglas-fir (Pseudotsuga menziesii).

 1) eggs may be laid singly or in groups on or near the leaves of host plants

 3) larvae feed for 6 to 8 weeks (July-August)

 3) overwinters as a pupa in tough, compact, teardrop-shaped cocoon usu. attached longitudinally to twig or outer part of host plant, cocoon may be concealed by and incorporate leaves and twigs of the host plant

 4) adult eclosion occurs the following spring/early summer (May-early July)

 5) Mating usually occurs in the predawn hours as seen in most other Hyalophora species

 The Genus Hyalophora comprises 3 species and several "anomalous populations" that have over the years been the center of controversy, incl. "kasloensis".